cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 ### DEIA: Diversity + Equity + Inclusion + Accessibility

-We encourage you to include the A in your DEI efforts: **Diversity + Equity + Inclusion + Accessibility (DEIA)** — all too often is our community an afterthought.
+We encourage you to include the A in your DEI efforts: **Diversity + Equity + Inclusion + Accessibility (DEIA)** — too often our is community an afterthought.
 We want to change that and need your support!

 #### Disabilities coordinator